vmware/terraform-provider-vra/examples/network_profile/security_groups/README.md

 # network_profile example

-This is an example on how to create a Network Profile with no isolation.
+This is an example on how to create a Network Profile with security groups so that firewall rules are added to all the machines provisioned with this Network Profile.

 ## Getting Started